 First, a data collection instrument should be developed.
 The fact that they do not answer a survey, or answer it incompletely will cause errors in research.
 The correct collection of data will prevent this.

 Step #4: Analyze the results

-Each of the points of the market research process are linked to one another.
+Each of the points of the market research process is linked to one another.
 If all the above is executed well, but there is no accurate analysis of the results, then the decisions made consequently will not be appropriate.
-In depth analysis conducted without leaving loose ends will be effective in gaining solutions.
-Data analysis will be captured in a report, which should also be written clearly so that effective decisions can be made on those basis.
+In-depth analysis conducted without leaving loose ends will be effective in gaining solutions.
+Data analysis will be captured in a report, which should also be written clearly so that effective decisions can be made on that basis.